 Tactics: The champion begins this encounter with her endurance and bull's strength spells in effect, since she casts them before going on watch.
 If alerted to approaching trouble by a guard from C18, the guards in this room prepare to ambush anyone coming through the east door.
 Two guards take up positions flanking the east door, and the other two duck back into the nearby closets and close the doors to just a crack to gain 75% cover while they prepare to attack with their ranged weapons.
 The cult champion casts shield of faith and divine power and takes up a position by the doors leading to C14.
 She plans to unleash a couple of her ranged spells first, then close to melee with intruders.

-If attacked without warning, the cult champion orders one guard to go spread the alarm as described in the sidebar.
+If attacked without warning, the cult champion orders one with the plane are an advected by the solution of the solution guard to go spread the alarm as described in the sidebar.
 The guard runs for the northern door.
 Treasure: The spider design inlay on the floor of this chamber contains almost 5,000 gp worth of gold.
 However, it requires several hours of painstaking work to rip out the gold wire, which weighs 100 pounds.